DennisD2/dec_lk401_usb/README.md

 * ```Hilfe``` maps to ```Menu``` key
 * Function key ```F20``` controls the key click volume.
 Default is off.
 Pressing the key loops through the available 7 volume levels.

-* At least on my german version of the keyboard, all "Zusatzoptionen" keys
-* except the bottom left one do not produce any key codes, this
-* is burned into hardware or keyboard firmware and cannot be changed.
+* At least on my german version of the keyboard, all "Zusatz*" keys except the bottom left one do not produce any key codes, this is burned into hardware or keyboard firmware and cannot be changed.

 ## Required hardware
 The LK401 is connected via a Arduino Micro, which